Deep Motion Blind Video Stabilization: Related Work

-All of these methods relied heavily on feature tracks and ignored the underlying relation of independent motion of objects in consecutive frames, which compelled Liu et al.~\cite{liu2016meshflow, liu2014steadyflow} to investigate applications of optical flow in the field of video stabilization.
-Their studies helped in understanding the importance of inter-frame motion estimation in video stabilization and paved the path for modern video stabilization methods.
-Yu and Ramamoorthi~\cite{yu2019robust,yu2020learning} and Choi et al.~\cite{choi2020deep} employ dense optical flow estimation modules to warp the neighboring frames to obtain smoother and better-quality videos.
-In particular, Yu and Ramamoorthi~\cite{yu2019robust} proposed a scene-based deep learning network that estimates dense motion to directly generate a warp field and extended their approach in~\cite{yu2020learning} to handle complex situations including (de)occlusion and non-linear motion.
+All of these methods relied heavily on feature tracks and ignored the underlying relation of independent motion of multiple objects in consecutive frames, which compelled Liu et al.~\cite{liu2016meshflow, liu2014steadyflow} to investigate applications of optical flow in the field of video stabilization.
+Their studies helped understanding the importance of inter-frame motion estimation in video stabilization and paved the path for modern video stabilization methods.
+Thus, Yu and Ramamoorthi et al.~\cite{yu2019robust, yu2020learning} and Choi et al.~\cite{choi2020deep} employed dense optical flow estimation modules to warp the neighboring frames to obtain smoother and better-quality videos.
+In particular, Yu and Ramamoorthi et al.~\cite{yu2019robust} proposed a scene-specific optimization approach that estimates dense motion to optimize the network weights for each video and extended their approach in~\cite{yu2020learning} to a generalized framework capable of handling complex situations including (de)occlusion and non-linear motion through warp fields.